liangan1/torch-ccl/README.md

 [Intel® oneCCL](https://github.com/oneapi-src/oneCCL) (collective commnications library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, alltoall.
 For more information on oneCCL, please refer to the [oneCCL documentation](https://oneapi-src.github.io/oneCCL).

-`torch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.
+`torch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup and only works on Linux platform now.

 # Pytorch API Align
 We recommend Anaconda as Python package management system.
 The following is the corresponding branchs (tags) of torch-ccl and supported Pytorch.